![[horizontal rule]](pcshr.gif)

 Equipment

-or more (exclusive of sales and/or use tax, freight, and
+- Movable tangible property having a life expectancy of one year or more and a unit cost of $5,000 or more (exclusive of sales and/or use tax, freight, and installation).

 - Capital Improvement